ahmed00078/SMARTSHIELD/README.md

-# SMARTSHIELD

 # SmartShield: AI-Driven Cybersecurity Incident Response Automation

 ## 🛡️ Overview
-This project was developed for the IEEE CS Tunisia Section Chapter & IEEE Tunisia YP Affinity Group technical challenge 2024.
+This project was developed by the IEEE CS ENSIT Student Branch Chapter for the TSYP 2024 challenge.
+SmartShield is an AI-powered cybersecurity solution that automates incident detection, response, and mitigation to enhance organizational security posture.

 ## 🎯 Project Objectives
 - Develop an AI-powered infrastructure for automated cybersecurity incident management